elixirschool/elixirschool/_posts/2018-03-27-just-the-beginning.md

 layout: post
 title:  Just the beginning
 excerpt: >
-  Announcing the official Elixir School blog: Appendix
+  Announcing the official Elixir School blog: Appendix.
+  Follow along to learn more about Elixir, functional programming, in addition to tips and tricks you can take advantage of when building Elixir applications.
+  Join us to learn more!
 preview: default.jpg
 pinned: true
 ---